Inclusivity, Bias and Anti-Racism Day

 Facilitated large group discussion.

-Drew has been voted by both peers and students as a top presenter at statewide and regional conferences, and consistently receives positive feedback from workshop and presentation attendees.
-Drew is routinely ranked high in energy, enthusiasm, and motivation, and delivers strong, captivating, educational information in each presentation.
-She is always willing to go the extra mile to keep the energy high and audience captivated.
+Quinn has been voted by both peers and students as a top presenter at statewide and regional conferences, and consistently receives positive feedback from workshop and presentation attendees.
+Quinn is routinely ranked high in energy, enthusiasm, and motivation, and delivers strong, captivating, educational information in each presentation.
+They are always willing to go the extra mile to keep the energy high and audience captivated.

-Drew graduated from St. Norbert College with a Bachelor of Arts in History and Broadfield Social Studies, and was certified as a teacher in grades 6-12.
-She earned her Master of Arts in Liberal Studies with a concentration in Education from Stony Brook University.
+Quinn graduated from St. Norbert College with a Bachelor of Arts in History and Broadfield Social Studies, and was certified as a teacher in grades 6-12.
+They earned their Master of Arts in Liberal Studies with a concentration in Education from Stony Brook University.

 - Engaging, quick-witted speaker, and strong advocate for inclusivity and diversity